”No praise can be too high for violinist Dunja Lavrova. She proves herself on a level of the great fiddlers of the past"

 Dunja's most recent project, “Dunja Lavrova and The Hot Three”, places her as a lead soloist with the support of a jazz trio, in a musical fusion which mixes classical, traditional jazz and vintage Hollywood - with an original, modern twist.

-More recently Dunja began a musical collaboration with Carl Fischer Music, a company responsible for publishing the most popular transcriptions by the legendary violinists of the Golden Age Era, such as Jascha Heifetz, Fritz Kreisler and Misha Elman among many others.
+More recently Dunja began an editor of archived scores for Carl Fischer Music, a company responsible for publishing the most popular transcriptions by the legendary violinists of the Golden Age Era, such as Jascha Heifetz, Fritz Kreisler and Misha Elman among many others.
 Carrying on with that great tradition, in her spare time she enjoys arranging and composing music herself.